rosscutler/rosscutler.github.io/index.md

 ### ML video codec

-The goal of this project is to create a ML-based video codec with 3X the coding effeciency of H.266/VVC.
+The goal of this project is to create a ML-based video codec with >2X the coding efficiency of H.266/VVC.
 We are following a similar approach to our ML speech enhancement process.
 We first created an accurate video quality assessment tool that can label millions of clips cheaply.
 We will help organize multiple ML video codec challenges.
 And we will work with other companies to create a new ML video codec standard.

 Publications: